benmvp/slides/2017/rwreact/fiber.md

 NOTES:
 - So that's it!
 - Hopefully you learned something and are excited!
+- If anything didn't make sense, please let me know
+- Ask questions on Twitter, via email or AMA!
 - Slides are available on Twitter and Blog
-- Ask questions on Twitter, via email or AMA!
 - Thanks!